sadeemd/sadeemd/README.md

 ✅ AI & Python Learning
 ✅ Building GitHub Portfolio
 ✅ Remote IT Service Model
-✅ Preparing for AI work/study path
+✅ Preparing for international remote opportunities in AI & IT fields

 ---